Best Superfoods for Energy and Immunity

 Top Superfoods for Energy and Immunity

 Leafy greens—spinach, kale, arugula, and collard greens—are nutritional powerhouses containing vitamin K, folate, iron, and magnesium.
-Magnesium supports energy production at the cellular level, which is why deficiency causes chronic fatigue.
-Spinach is particularly convenient because it can be added to smoothies, soups, or salads without changing the taste much.
+Magnesium supports energy production at cellular level, which is why deficiency causes chronic fatigue.
+Spinach is particularly convenient because it can be added to smoothies, soups, or salads without changing taste much.
 Just one cup of raw spinach provides 25% of your daily magnesium needs.

 Cruciferous vegetables like broccoli, Brussels sprouts, and cauliflower contain sulforaphane, a compound with powerful anti-inflammatory and immune-boosting properties.
 These vegetables also support liver detoxification, which improves energy by helping your body eliminate toxins more efficiently.
-They're among the most researched foods for cancer prevention, and eating them regularly reduces disease risk significantly.
+They're among most researched foods for cancer prevention, and eating them regularly reduces disease risk significantly.

 Fatty fish like salmon, mackerel, and sardines are rich in omega-3 fatty acids, which reduce inflammation throughout your body and support brain function and mood.
 The anti-inflammatory effects of omega-3s reduce joint pain, improve cardiovascular health, and strengthen immunity.
 These fish are also excellent sources of vitamin D and selenium, nutrients many people lack.

 Nuts and seeds—almonds, walnuts, chia seeds, and flax seeds—provide healthy fats, protein, magnesium, and vitamin E. They sustain energy for hours and can replace processed snacks in your diet.
-A small handful of almonds or walnuts provides steady energy without the blood sugar spike of a candy bar or cookie.
+A small handful of almonds or walnuts provides steady energy without blood sugar spike of a candy bar or cookie.

 Legumes including beans, lentils, and chickpeas are inexpensive superfoods providing plant-based protein, fiber, iron, and polyphenols.
 They support digestive health, provide sustained energy, and improve blood sugar control.
 Adding a half-cup of cooked lentils or beans to salads, soups, or grain bowls significantly increases the nutritional value of a meal.